Southern Asia 1919: Third Anglo-Afghan War

 29 Apr 1919 Italian occupation of Adalia▲

-After a number of temporary landings starting on 28 March 1919, Italian troops disembark at Antalya (which was called Adalia at the time), southwest Anatolia, occupying Fethiye, Marmaris, and Bodrum soon after.
-The occupation is generally peaceful, with the Italians portraying themselves as pro-Turkish and avoiding conflict with the locals.
+After a number of temporary landings starting on 28 March 1919, Italian troops disembarked at Antalya (which was called Adalia at the time), southwest Anatolia, in April, occupying Fethiye, Marmaris, and Bodrum soon after.
+The occupation was generally peaceful, with the Italians portraying themselves as pro-Turkish and avoiding conflict with the locals.in wikipedia

 3 May–8 Aug 1919 Third Anglo-Afghan War▲